Mixed Poisson distributions in exact solutions of stochastic auto-regulation models: Abstract

 \section{Abstract}

 In this paper we study the interplay between stochastic gene expression and system design using simple stochastic models of auto-activation and auto-inhibition.
-Using the Poisson Representation, a technique whose usefulness in the context of non-linear gene regulation models we elucidate, we are able to write down exact results for these feedback models in the steady state.
-We exploit this representation to analyze the parameter-spaces and demarcate where different behaviors including power-law, conventional bimodal, a novel bimodal with graded characteristics and sub-Poisson noise occur.
-Using our results, we reexamine how well the auto-inhibition and auto-activation models serve their conventional roles as paradigms for noise suppression and noise exploitation respectively.
+Using the Poisson Representation, a technique whose particular usefulness in the context of non-linear gene regulation models we elucidate, we find exact results for these feedback models in the steady state.
+Further, we exploit this representation to analyze the parameter spaces of each model, determine which dimensionless combinations of rates are the shape determinants for each distribution, and thus demarcate where in the parameter-space qualitatively different behaviors arise.
+These behaviors include power-law tailed distributions, bimodal distributions and sub-Poisson distributions.
+We also show how these distribution shapes change when the strength of the feedback is tuned.
+Using our results, we reexamine how well the auto-inhibition and auto-activation models serve their conventionally assumed roles as paradigms for noise suppression and noise exploitation, respectively.